What is it?

 Ease of use

-Most intuitive, comfortable and precise home IPL I’ve tested.
+Very intuitive, and the most comfortable and precise home IPL I’ve tested, if a little heavy.
 Easy flashes with the curved windows.
 Use it fast on mains-power or cordless on small areas in your bathroom.

 Effort & Results